 While wearing or carrying “something blue” was also meant to deflect that pesky Evil Eye, the color blue stands for love, purity and fidelity—three key qualities for a solid marriage.
 The traditional “something blue” was often a blue garter worn beneath the bride’s white dress.
 But you don’t have to wear “something blue” to ward off wicked spirits: Sprinkle blue clematis into the bouquet, pick out a gorgeous pair of blue pumps, find a powder-blue bow tie or use blue ribbon to tie your invitation suites together—just because you feel like it.

 The Meaning of “Sixpence in Your Shoe”

 Often forgotten, the sixpence is the final ingredient in the old rhyme.
 This British coin is meant to represent prosperity for the couple as they start their lives together.
 Though the sixpence was decommissioned in the U.K. in 1980, brides who are sticklers for detail can still obtain a sixpence and tuck it in their shoe.
-Brides on the other side of the pond (that’d be Canada or the USA), often substitute the sixpence for a penny, which they can put in their shoe or tuck somewhere else on their outfit.
+Brides on the other side of the pond (that’d be Canada or the USA), often substitute the sixpence for a penny or a coin, which they can put in their shoe or tuck somewhere else on their outfit.

 Traditionally, the father of the bride presents her with the sixpence (or the coin) just before she walks down the aisle as a gift of good luck.
 Some brides make this token extra special by using a penny/coin from the year they were born or the year they met their one-and-only.
 This token is then passed down from one generation to the next, a beautiful keepsake and sentiment.

 This little wedding rhyme can be an entertaining tradition to follow at your wedding in whatever way works for you.
 Have fun with it as you put the finishing touches on your Special Day!